 Be careful as some features have adverse effects on foot conditions.
 In particular, extra cushioned midsoles are not advised for those with overpronation because they need a mechanism that would stabilize the foot.
 If you have foot problems, consult with a podiatrist first to find out your requirements.

 How often should workout shoes be replaced?

-There is no specific shelf life for workout shoes, but it is usually recommended to get replacements every six months, especially if you’re an avid training enthusiast.
+There is no specific shelf life for workout shoes, but it is usually recommended to get replacements every six months or 80 - 100 hours of training sessions, especially if you’re an avid training enthusiast.
 Longevity is also affected by the activity for which it is used, as well as the level of care the person gives to the shoes.
 You may need to replace them earlier than the prescribed period if you regularly use them for strenuous physical activities that require a lot of footwork.
 The time-frame may even be much sooner if you use it outside of the gym, such as running errands and walking around.

 Once signs of advanced or extreme wear and tear show, it is advised that you replace your pair immediately as it means that they are no longer providing the support and protection that your feet need during training.
 Aside from visible breakdown signs (such as tears and holes on the upper), you should also pay close attention to the following:

 Compressed midsole and diminished cushioning